 In the UK, this is already happening with convicted serial rapists like Karen White being placed in women’s prisons.
 White went on to rape at least two female inmates at New Hall Prison in Wakefield (he is accused of assaulting four).
 White was subsequently transferred back to a men’s facility, but only after the damage was already done.

-While stories like White’s and Kosilek’s may appear to be exceptions that are used solely to discredit self-identification, the numbers demonstrate that these cases are a disturbingly common trend rather than an exception.
+While stories like White’s and Kosilek’s may appear to be exceptions that are used solely to discredit self-identification, the numbers demonstrate that these cases are a disturbingly common trend..
 According to the BBC, 48% of UK inmates who self-identify as trans are convicted sex offenders.
 This is higher than the proportion of the general British population serving time for sex offenses — 19%.

 Recognizing the threat posed to women by self-identification policies is not transphobic; it’s just reality.
 Policymakers should be able to simultaneously consider women’s safety and the safety and dignity of trans people.
 These things are not mutually exclusive.